sowmiya-rajkumar/SQL-puzzles/README.md

        ordered by the ASCII value of 'email_id` in descending order.<br />

 Subquery:
 - Filters the rows where ranks are greater than 1 (this ensures that non-duplicate uppercase email_id's are not removed.
-Eg: id==105 where email_id is uppercase but is not duplicated) and ascii_value < 96 (A-Z -> 65-90).<br />
+Eg: the row where id == 105 where email_id is uppercase but not duplicated) and ascii_value < 96 (A-Z -> 65-90).<br />

 Main query:
 - Selects all rows from students table where the `id` is not in the set of `id`'s from the subquery.